fajarshahzad/heartech/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.
+### Fajar Shahzad a 5th semester student pursuing CS from UET Lahore intrested in Databases